-Gregorio Mount is currently a student-athlete at Long Island University in Brooklyn.
-He was born in Italy but completed elementary and middle school in Seattle before returning to the rolling hills in the Italian countryside to attend Convitto Nazionale di Assisi, (a soccer boarding school).
+My name is Gregorio Mount and I am currently a student-athlete at Long Island University in Brooklyn.
+I was born in Italy but completed my elementary and middle school in Seattle before returning to the rolling hills in the Italian countryside to attend Convitto Nazionale di Assisi, (a soccer boarding school).

 On my 18th birthday my aunt helped bring out the photographer within me by paying for my first photography class.
 Being in Italy for a long period of time, I was always surrounded by aesthetic beauty and art, encouraging me to take as many photos as I possibly could, and inspiring me to strive for continuous satisfaction.
 I first began taking pictures of anything that came my way and decided to begin a photography Instagram page where I received a positive response and amassed 10,000 followers in just over a year.